apache/jackrabbit-filevault/src/site/markdown/rcp.md

 Vault RCP Server Bundle
 -----------------------
-The vault rcp server bundle provides a very simple vault remote copy task management that can be controlled via a json/http interface.
+The Vault RCP server bundle provides a very simple vault remote copy task management that can be controlled via a json/http interface.
 This special vault rcp version can only be used to **import** content from remote repositories.

 ### Usage
 The vault rcp server maintains a list of _remote copy tasks_ that can be controlled via the http interface at `/system/jackrabbit/filevault/rcp`.
 The request and responses are JSON formatted.